michaelshawnlockwood/michaelshawnlockwood.github.io/_posts/2025-09-01-time-analysis.md

 ![Roles Over Time Area Chart](/assets/images/time-analysis-area-chart.svg)

-*Alt text: Dev continuous; DBA ends 2021; ETL intermittent; analysis thin band; dashed Dev 2021–2025.*
+Dev continuous; DBA ends 2021 (drops to zero 2014–2015 at Schwab, all Dev); ETL intermittent; analysis thin band; dashed Dev 2021–2025.

 📊 **Clarity note:** The chart uses *independent intensity bands*—each role’s height is its own “how much focus” scale.
 Bands can overlap and don’t need to add to 1.0.
 Forcing them to stack to 100% would imply trade-offs that don’t exist (Dev can stay high while DBA spikes).